Semi-device-independent certification of indefinite causal order in a photonic quantum switch: APPENDIX

 \section{APPENDIX}

-The Appendix is organized as follows: in App.~\ref{app::SDPcausalmodels}, we define semi-device-independent causal models and inequalities, and their formulation as semidefinite.
-In App.~\ref{app::choioperators}, we describe the local operations and quantum switch process used in the calculation of the theoretical probability distributions.
-In App.~\ref{app::setup}, we provide further details about the experimental setup, and in App.~\ref{app::tomography}, about the experimental characterization of Alice's operations.
+The Appendix is organized as follows: In Sec.~\ref{app::SDPcausalmodels}, we define semi-device-independent causal models and inequalities, and their formulation as semidefinite programs.
+In Sec.~\ref{app::choioperators}, we describe the local operations and quantum switch process used in the calculation of the theoretical probability distributions.
+In Sec.~\ref{app::tomography}, we provide further details about the experimental characterization of Alice's operations.